OMAC (comics): Generation Lost

 In Justice League: Generation Lost, the resurrected Maxwell Lord controls the squad of OMACs attacking Jaime Reyes's home and his family.
-The old Justice League International arrives and takes Jaime's family to safety.

-After Max escapes from the JLI, Booster Gold's robot Skeets informs the JLI that he has the locations of the four formerly-dormant Checkmate cells which he had placed inside robotics laboratories that Max has been in contact with.
+After Lord escapes from the JLI, Booster Gold's robot Skeets informs the JLI that he has the locations of the four formerly-dormant Checkmate cells which he had placed inside robotics laboratories that Lord has been in contact with.
 The JLI travel to Chicago beneath the hidden robotics laboratory and learns that the OMAC variants were pure robots that are human/machine synthesis of the originals.
-Skeets scans the fingerprints of the robotics laboratory and discovers that Professor Ivo was here.

-When Captain Atom absorbs the energy from Magog's spear, he is propelled forward through time 112 years in the future, where Max, while long dead, has plunged humanity into a metahuman war.
-Captain Atom battled for survival alongside the future versions of the Justice League, but they all are eventually contaminated by a new version of OMACs and one by one become OMACs themselves.
-Captain Atom is eventually returned to the present, but not before Batman (Damian Wayne) tells him how to stop Max's ultimate plans.

-Afterward, Max gains new mental powers that can allow him to transform his targets into cadaver Black Lanterns, and then into OMACs after being fully restored to life.
-Max uses a device to enhance his new abilities, and he is able to turn people around the world into OMACs that attack Wonder Woman and the JLI.
-After this, Max sends his newest OMAC known as OMAC Prime, to which he had given both sentience and his voice, to attack Diana and the JLI.
-This new OMAC could assimilate the abilities of metahumans to grow ever stronger with time, initially overwhelming the heroes it fought.
+Lord sends his newest OMAC, known as OMAC Prime, to which he had given both sentience and his voice, to attack Diana and the JLI.
+This new OMAC could assimilate the abilities of metahumans, initially overwhelming the heroes it fought.
 During the final battle, Prime takes Blue Beetle's power, causing it to become nearly unstoppable, but Blue Beetle mentions to OMAC Prime that it cannot control the Scarab's power.
-Blue Beetle uses this to paralyze Prime with crippling system failures before attacking and destroying OMAC Prime for good.
+Blue Beetle uses this to paralyze Prime with crippling system failures before attacking and destroying it.

-Possible future

-In Batman #700 (June 2010) in a vignette within the issue, Damian Wayne as Batman is shown having succeeded at what his father had failed to do: regaining control of Brother Eye.